7 Remedies For Mosquito Bites In Children

 According to the American Academy of Pediatrics, insect repellents such as DEET should only be applied once a day.
 They should be applied on the outside of your child’s clothing and on exposed skin and not underneath clothing.
 Ensure you get your children to wash their skin with soap and water to remove any repellent once indoors.
 Wash their clothing to remove any chemical residues (17).

 Mosquito bites are relatively harmless.
 However, in some cases they may cause allergic reactions.
-Protecting your child is the best defence.
+Protecting your child is the best defense.
 If your child shows symptoms of a mosquito bite along with fever, malaise, increasing pain, puffiness, or redness, make sure to seek medical advice.

 Infographic: How To Treat Mosquito Bites In Children At Home?